thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 )
 ~~~

-## Client ID

-The Client ID claim represents the ID of the caller.
-It is a signed integer
-whereby negative values represent callers from the NSPE and where positive IDs
-represent callers from the SPE.

-This claim MUST be present in a PSA attestation token.
+### Hardware Version

+The Hardware Version claim provides metadata linking the token to the GDSII
+that went to fabrication for this instance.
+It can be used to link the class of
+chip and PSA RoT to the data on a certification website.
+It MUST be represented
+as a thirteen-digit {{EAN-13}}

 ~~~
-psa-client-id-type = -2147483648..2147483647
+psa-hardware-version-type = text .regexp "[0-9]{13}"

-psa-client-id = (
+psa-hardware-version = (
-    arm_psa_partition_id => psa-client-id-type
+    arm_psa_hw_version => psa-hardware-version-type
 )
 ~~~

+## Target State Claims

-## Security Lifecycle
+### Security Lifecycle

 The Security Lifecycle claim represents the current lifecycle state of the PSA
 RoT.
 The state is represented by an integer that is divided to convey a major